CatryBenoit/CatryBenoit/README.md

 ### 👨‍🎓 Computer Science Student
 **Bachelor University of Technology (BUT) at IUT Belfort-Montbéliard**

-Welcome to my portfolio!
 I am a passionate computer science student based in France.
 This repository serves as a catalog of my journey, featuring both my academic coursework and personal side projects.
 I am constantly learning and looking for new challenges in software development and AI.

 ---